sophiehearn/election-analysis/README.md

 # Get the candidate name from each row.
 candidate_name = row[2]
 ```
-the user would need to confirm which row the candidate information is in based on the data.
+The user would need to confirm which row the candidate information is in based on the data.

 For ease of reading, the variable names should be changed to reflect what is being tallied.
 e.g. in this code we are tracking candidates but these variables and list/dict names (among others) should be edited if one were tallying something else: